 Normally, valves in your deeper leg veins keep blood moving forward toward the heart.
 With chronic venous insufficiency, vein walls are weakened and valves are damaged.
 This causes the veins to stay filled with blood, especially when you are standing.

 Chronic venous insufficiency is a long-term condition.
 It occurs because a vein is partly blocked, or blood is leaking around the valves of the veins.

 Risk factors for venous insufficiency include:

-Take the following steps to help manage venous insufficiency:
+Your doctor may suggest that you take the following self-care steps to help manage venous insufficiency.

 Surgery (varicose vein stripping) or other treatments for varicose veins may be recommended if you have:

 Freischlag JA, Heller JA.
 Venous disease.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012: chap 65.
+Philadelphia, Pa.: Elsevier Saunders; 2012: chap 65.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.